 The positive trend in increasing lead indicators, seen since 2020, has continued during 2024.
 The total number of safety observations and hazard reports has continued to rise.
-The deployment of Al-driven tools in 2024 has seen a massive increase in lead indicators.
-It is worth noting that although the Al algorithm classifies footage from our CCTV systems in real time and alerts management through this process still requires interpretation by a human of automated observations are not directly comparable to those created by humans.
-On a human-generated lead indicators automated reports that still require management time and attention to analyse and interpret.
-Overall, the contextual data and evidence we are extremely satisfied with provided by this capability, and we intend to broaden its use
+The deployment of AIdriven tools in 2024 has seen a massive increase in lead indicators.
+It is worth noting that although the AI algorithm classifies footage from our CCTV systems in 355K+ Safety observations and hazard reports conducted real time and alerts management through this process still requires interpretation by a human of automated observations are not directly comparable to those created by humans.
+On a like-for-like basis, the figure for was 3,927 - a slight reduction compared to the previous year, but dwarfed by the 351,333 human-generated lead indicators automated reports that still require management time and attention we are extremely satisfied with provided by this capability, and we intend to broaden its use